-The Bank classifies customers within each group into three stages based on the following quantitative and qualitative criteria:
+t stages based on the re ollowing quantitative and qualitati l Critcha. g, 2

-Financial Stag ge I Stage 2 Stage 3
+Financial Stag ge 1 Stage 2 Stage 3

 Instrument

 Classification

-Basic Selector Additional Basic Selector Additional Limiter Basic Selector Additional Limiter (Qualitative
+Basic Indicator Additional Basic Indicator Additional Indicator Basic Indicator Additional Indicator (Qualitative

-(Quantitative Limiter (Quantitative (Qualitative Criteria) (Quantitative Criteria) Criteria)
+(Quantitative Indicator (Quantitative (Qualitative Criteria) (Quantitative Criteria) Criteria)

-Criteria) (Qualitative Criteria) ·
+Criteria) (Qualitative Criteria)

-Criteria)
+· Criteria) ·

-Financial There is no Past Scope of risk
+Financial There is no Past Scope of risks

-Instruments due accepted
+Instruments dues accepted

-Low Credit Risk 1
+Low Credit Risk

-Financial Delay within 40 If the borrower is on the
+Financial Delay within 30 If the borrower is on the

 instruments have days from the due checklist and / or the

 significant increase date of contractual financial instrument you

 in credit risk installments experience one or more of the

 following events:

 -Significant increase in the

 interest rate on the financial

 asset as a result of increased

 credit risk.

 -Significant negative

 changes in the activity or

 financial or economic

 conditions in which the

 borrower operates.

 -Request rescheduling.

 -Significant negative

 changes in actual or expected

 operating results or cash

 flows.

 -Negative future economic

-changes that affect the borrower's future cash flows.
+changes that affect the

+borrower's future cash flows.

 - Early signs of cash flow /

 liquidity problems such as

 delays in service of creditors

 / business loans.